Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

     - [v] use loader in content collection of posts

-- [] repeat the above with WPGraphQL
+- [v] repeat the above with WPGraphQL
   - [v] install WPGraphQL plugin
   - [v] create new collection ('graphql-posts')
   - [v] retrieve posts using graphql query
     - [v] add support for retrieving authors with a custom plugin
-  - [] setup schema for posts so they have an accessible object setup
+  - [v] setup schema for posts so they have an accessible object setup
+  - - [v] define postSchema's in content folder
+  - - [v] derive type from schema in content folder
+  - - [v] add transformer methods to ensure post object matches schema
+  - [v] use schema's in collections
+  - [v] modify components and pages to be able to use posts and GQLPosts without errors
+    - [v] there should be no knowledge in the components of the API data specifics.

 - [] Build tests
   - [] build to static pages in dist folder